atalafha/atalafha.github.io/_pages/about.md

 Contact and Collaboration
 ======

 Feel free to reach out to me for any collaborations, academic discussions, or questions about my research at talafha at talafha (at) b g s u (dot) e d u.
 You can also explore my research and projects on my GitHub profile.
+[GitHub profile](atalafha.gitub)